krzko/proto2yaml/README.md

 ## Overview

-We needed and intermediatate format to allow us to provision [Service Level Objectives](https://cloud.google.com/service-mesh/docs/observability/slo-overview) resourcces using [terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_slo).
+We needed and intermediatate format to allow us to provision [Service Level Objectives](https://cloud.google.com/service-mesh/docs/observability/slo-overview) resources using [terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_slo).

 The idea is to enumerate the associated protos and parse the export using a `yamldecode()` or `jsondecode()` function and prepolute our vars.

+Addition features such as filtering and [OpenSLO](https://github.com/OpenSLO/OpenSLO) export formating coming.

 ## Getting started